dkahle/ggmap/README.md

 enable billing!
 See \#51 for an extended discussion on details.

 The details of the readme below will be changed shortly to reflect these changes.
-Thanks for your patience!i
+Thanks for your patience!

 <hr>
 ggmap